dapr/docs/daprdocs/content/en/developing-applications/building-blocks/state-management/state-store-ttl.md

 When no specific TTL is specified, the data expires after that global TTL period of time.
 This is not facilitated by Dapr.

-In addition, all of these state stores also support the option to _explicitly_ persist data.
-This means they ignore the default database policy (which may or may not have been set up using Dapr) to indefinitely retain a given database record.
-You can do this by setting `ttlInSeconds` to the value `-1`.
+In addition, all state stores also support the option to _explicitly_ persist data.
+This means you can ignore the default database policy (which may have been set outside of Dapr or via a Dapr Component) to indefinitely retain a given database record.
+You can do this by setting `ttlInSeconds` to the value of `-1`.
+This value indicates to ignore any TTL value set.

 ## Supported components